fchirigati/reprozip/README.txt

 * "logpath": specifies a path for the log file;
 * "quiet": indicates whether MongoDB should limit the amount of output; setting it to True keeps the output significantly smaller.

-For more information, please contact Fernando Chirigati at fchirigati@nyu.edu